pinecone-io/pinecone-java-client/README.md

 ### Uberjar
 *pinecone-client-${version}-all.jar* bundles the pinecone client and all dependencies together inside a single jar.
 You can include this on your classpath like any 3rd party JAR without having to obtain the *pinecone-client* dependencies separately.

-However, note that this may cause issues if your application already relies on other versions of these dependencies.

 ## Features

 The Java client doesn't support managing Pinecone services, only reading and writing from an existing service.
 To create or delete a service, use the Python client.